persalys/persalys/python/doc/developer_manual/validation/validation.rst

 - Each analysis item is associated with a window with a table of parameters (optional), a progress bar and a button 'Run' and a disabled button 'Stop'

-- Check all the analyses wizards -> Right click on each item and choose Modify :
+- Check all the analyses wizards -> Right click on each item and choose Modify:

-  - Evaluation : item evaluation1
+  - Evaluation: item evaluation1

     .. image:: /developer_manual/validation/evaluation_wizard.png
         :align: center

     - deselect fake_y0

-    - check the values : [0.2, 1.2, 1]
+    - check the values: [0.2, 1.2, 1]

     - click on the Finish button